Tool Installation & Management

 2. Click "Update" next to the tool

-3. New version downloads and replaces old version
+3. New version of the tool will be downloaded and update old version

 Uninstall a Tool